NASA: Planetary science missions

-NASA continues to play a material in exploration of the Solar System as it has for decades.
+NASA continues to play a material role in exploration of the Solar System as it has for decades.
 Ongoing missions have current science objectives with respect to more than five extraterrestrial bodies within the Solar System – Moon (Lunar Reconnaissance Orbiter), Mars (Perseverance rover), Jupiter (Juno), asteroid Bennu (OSIRIS-REx), and Kuiper Belt Objects (New Horizons).
 The Juno extended mission will make multiple flybys of the Jovian moon Io in 2023 and 2024 after flybys of Ganymede in 2021 and Europa in 2022.
 Voyager 1 and Voyager 2 continue to provide science data back to Earth while continuing on their outward journeys into interstellar space.

 On November 26, 2011, NASA's Mars Science Laboratory mission was successfully launched for Mars.
 The Curiosity rover successfully landed on Mars on August 6, 2012, and subsequently began its search for evidence of past or present life on Mars.

 In September 2014, NASA's MAVEN spacecraft, which is part of the Mars Scout Program, successfully entered Mars orbit and, as of October 2022, continues its study of the atmosphere of Mars.
-NASA's ongoing Mars investigations include in-depth surveys of Mars by the Perseverance rover and InSight).
+NASA's ongoing Mars investigations include in-depth surveys of Mars by the Perseverance rover.

-NASA's Europa Clipper, planned for launch in October 2024, will study the Galilean moon Europa through a series of flybys while in orbit around Jupiter.
+NASA's Europa Clipper, launched in October 2024, will study the Galilean moon Europa through a series of flybys while in orbit around Jupiter.
 Dragonfly will send a mobile robotic rotorcraft to Saturn's biggest moon, Titan.
 As of May 2021, Dragonfly is scheduled for launch in June 2027.